 A person charged with Minnesota criminal vehicular homicide may be sentenced to imprisonment for not more than ten years or to payment of a fine of not more than $20,000, or both.
 Criminal vehicular homicide is a felony under Minnesota law.
 Thus, Frausto will be sentenced according to the Minnesota Felony Sentencing Guidelines.
 Frausto will likely not be given any leniency considering he has a felony DWI on his record.
 Frasuto had an alcohol concentration of .30 in one of his previous driving offenses.

-If you have been charged with criminal vehicular homicide or operation, contact Keller Law Offices for a free consultation.
+If you have been charged with criminal vehicular homicide or operation, contact Keller Criminal Defense Attorneys for a free consultation.
 Max A. Keller has been practicing law for 17 years and is an aggressive, skilled Minnesota Defense attorney.
 Max A. Keller will be able to look at all of the facts in the case and determine what defense works best with your case.
 Some defenses may include: causation, involuntary intoxication, identity, and prescription medication.
 Every case is unique and may involve other defenses.
 Contact 952-913-1421 if you have been charged with criminal vehicular homicide or operation.